Imogen Stubbs

 Imogen Stubbs (born 20 February 1961) is an English actress and writer.

 Her first leading part was in Privileged (1982), followed by A Summer Story (1988).

 Her first play, We Happy Few, was produced in 2004.
 In 2008 she joined Reader's Digest as a contributing editor and writer of fiction.

 Early life

 Imogen Stubbs was born in Rothbury, Northumberland, lived briefly in Portsmouth, Hampshire, where her father was a naval officer, and then moved with her parents to London, where they lived on a vintage river barge on the Thames.
-She was educated at Cavendish Primary School, then at two independent schools: St Paul's Girls' School and Westminster School, where Stubbs was one of the girls in the mixed sixth form, and Exeter College, Oxford, gaining a First Class degree.
+She was educated at Cavendish Primary School, then at two independent schools: St Paul's Girls' School and Westminster School, and then Exeter College, Oxford, gaining a First Class degree.